 Converse shoes do not “stretch” literally, but the canvas material of the shoes will loosen and become more flexible over time.
 The tough rubber soles will also conform to your feet, becoming more comfortable as time goes by.

 That said, it’s important to choose a pair of Chuck Taylors that are correct in size.

-Any pair of Converse that are too big or too small will cause discomfort.
+Any pair of Converse that is too big or too small will cause discomfort.
 In this post, let’s discover whether or not Converse shoes stretch out, including simple tricks to loosen tight ones.

 Do Converse Shoes Stretch Out?